juliogomez/myhero_spark/README.md

 * [Docker](https://www.docker.com/community-edition)

-Before running `docker-compose up` you will need to finish the .env file configuration by adding the Spark Account Email and Token to the environment variables used by the container.
+Before running `docker-compose up` you will need to finish the .env file configuration by adding the WebEx Teams Account Email and Token to the environment variables used by the container.
 To do this:

 * Make a copy of .env.template to use
   * `cp .env.template .env`